-You can do this recipe by hand, but I would highly recommend using an electronic food processor.
-It will make this recipe so damn easy and quick.
+You can make this recipe manually by using a whisk, but I would highly recommend using an electric food processor.
+It will make this recipe so easy and quick.

-If you decide to do it by hand, I suggest placing a towel underneath the bowl to stop it from sliding when you’re whisking.
+If you decide to make the mayo by hand, I suggest placing a towel underneath the bowl to stop it from sliding while you’re whisking.